 Milorganite was born out of the demand to improve the water quality, one of the scarcest resources on the planet.
 We may take it for granted, but more than nine decades ago; before Milorganite was first produced, sewerage from Milwaukee’s growing population and industrial activities put our waterways and residents at risk.

 Reclaiming wastewater using the biosolids process remains as cutting edge today as it was in the early 1900s.
 Using natural processes, organic matter and its many nutrients are consumed by microorganisms.
 But there was a problem with what to do with the resulting material that remained—the abundant volume of microbes.

-Rather than disposing of the plentiful, nutrient-rich microbes into landfills, Milwaukee’s answer was to produce Milorganite, an organic-nitrogen fertilizer.
+Rather than disposing of the plentiful, nutrient-rich microbes into landfills, Milwaukee’s answer was to produce Milorganite, a slow-release nitrogen fertilizer.
 The resulting material is heat-dried to kill pathogens and form an easy-to-apply pelletized product with significant plant-growing qualities.

 Instrumental in Fertilizer Production and Turfgrass Research

 Milorganite forever changed fertilizer production for both residential and commercial use and was instrumental in establishing turfgrass research.
 Milorganite represented a true breakthrough as the first pelletized, dust-free fertilizer that provided multiple nutrients in a single product and could be safely applied without the risk of burning.
 Prior to this, animal manures and single nutrients were typically used.

 In the early 1900s, research began to investigate the properties of this revolutionary slow-release nitrogen fertilizer that resulted from Milwaukee’s wastewater treatment.
 This was the beginning of turf science.